 You can find more information about the dual study program at the TU Hamburg here: https://dual.tuhh.de/

 The TU Hamburg is one of the youngest universities in Germany.
 On the clearly arranged and cozy campus you will quickly get to know your new fellow students and in spring and summer numerous seating areas and green spaces invite you to linger together in the fresh air.
 In an almost familiar atmosphere, we celebrate our summer festival every year in June, where our TU's own beer brewing group "Campusperle" also offers its creations.
-Of course, you can also get involved in our numerous AGs, which also organize regular events, e.g. screenings by the cinema AG, concerts by SingING or SymphonING, or the participation of the HULKs in international robot soccer championships.
+Of course, you can also get involved in our numerous AGs, which also organize regular events, e.g. screenings of the cinema AG, concerts of SingING or SymphonING.
+Of particular interest to Data Science students are also the HULKs, who regularly participate in international robot soccer championships, for example.

-If you decide to study at the TU Hamburg, you also decide for Hamburg, the metropolis on the Elbe, Germany's second largest city and certainly its most beautiful.
+If you decide to study at TUHH, you also decide to study in Hamburg, the metropolis on the Elbe, Germany's second largest city and certainly its most beautiful.
 Hamburg combines urbanity and maritime life and is also Germany's greenest city with over a million inhabitants.
 You will never get bored here: rowing on the canals during the day or jogging in the city park, sunset on the Elbe, a concert in the Elbphilharmonie or a pub night on the Schanze and the fish market at dawn.
 Here you will find everything for the adventurous, but also numerous quiet places to pause.
 Together with your fellow students, you will certainly explore Hamburg and its treasures quickly and get to know your new favorite place.

 Career Center and Alumni Network TU&You

-The Career Center supports students and graduates in the transition from university to work.
-The services offered include company contact fairs, the TU Hamburg-PraxisPlus internship program for prospective master's students, case study workshops and job application training.
+The TUHH Career Center supports students and graduates in the transition from university to work.
+The services offered include company contact fairs, the TUHH-PraxisPlus internship program for prospective TUHH master's students, case study workshops and job application training.
 The alumni network TU&YOU offers the opportunity to make contact with former TU members while still a student through a variety of events such as research afternoons, homecoming events and anniversaries.

-If you have any questions about your studies, you can always contact the Central Academic Advising Office or also the Process Engineering Student Council!
+If you have any questions about your studies, you can always contact the Central Student Advisory Service.